 And of course: you must include all the items that you personally have trouble remembering during your studies and that you feel need to go onto your sheet.
 The list above or using a Brain Dump that someone else created can be a good start but you really need to customize it to your needs.
 Don’t study what others are having trouble remembering.
 Instead, include what gives you the hiccups.

-How do I Study a Brain Dump?
+How do I Study with a PMP Cheat Sheet?

 Every morning, practice your brain dump until you’re satisfied with your progress.
 By the end of the first week you should be able to write out your brain dump in its entirety on the first go.